PatrykMajchrzakDev/StarterAppBolierplate/README.md

    ```

 3. **App specific names**:

    - Use search in your IDE and search for "TBC" to find stuff that has to be changed like names, logos and so on...

+4. **Google OAuth Configuration**:
+   - Create project
+   - Go to "OAuth consent screen" and fill necessary input fields and in "App Domain" -> "Application home page" write down your domain (by default - http://localhost:5173)
+   - Next go to "Credentials" -> "Create credentials" -> OAuth Client ID
+   - Select Web App -> in "JS origins" your frontend URI (http://localhost:5173) -> in "redirect URI" your backend redirect (http://localhost:3000/auth/google/callback)
+   - After this setup "Client ID" and "Client Secret" are generated and have to be put in backend/.env

 ### Database Setup